ximeguerron/2019ESEM/README.md

 <a href ="./Files/Appendix1.ClassificationMetrics.pdf">  Apéndice 1 </a>

-**Acknowledgments**

-The work of X. Guerrón is partially supported by Universidad Central del Ecuador.

 ## Support or Contact

-Information to contact the authors
-- Ximena Guerrón, xguerron@uce.edu.ec,xiguesan@doctor.upv.es
-- Silvia Abrahão, sabrahao@dsic.upv.es
-- Emilio Insfran, einsfran@dsic.upv.es,
-- Marta Fernández-Diego, marferdi@omp.upv.es
-- Fernando González-Ladrón-de-Guevara, fgonzal@omp.upv.es

 Having trouble with Pages or any questions or suggestions ?
-Please, contact us by email xiguesan@doctor.upv.es
+Please, contact us by email